neondatabase/website/content/docs/introduction/about-billing.md

 ## Understand how billing works

-Find out how allowances and extra usage work, learn more about Neon's usage metrics, and explore a billing scenario for a sample project.
+Find out how allowances and extra usage work, learn more about Neon's usage metrics, and explore a sample billing scenario.

 <DetailIconCards>